You probably already know some of the benefits of cardio. It can help improve your endurance, and many of us rely on it (along with

 Similarly, you probably wouldn’t want to do all 150 minutes in one sitting.
 For starters, maintaining an accelerated heart rate for this duration isn’t the safest option.
 Also, even if you hit your 150 minutes, you’d still want more than one cardio workout a week.
 So, break them up into chunks!
 That brings us to our next point.

-Equally as important as the number of minutes you train each week is consistency.
+consistency.
 If you want to improve your blood pressure, then maintaining a steady schedule of exercise is vital.
 Hitting your 150 minutes one week and then missing the next three weeks won’t offer many benefits.
 Find a workout program that you can maintain and be consistent with!
 If this means 20 minutes on the treadmill every morning before getting the kids ready for school, that’s great.
 If it looks more like a 30-minute jog every weekday while your partner prepares dinner, that works too.
 Even if you have to cut that 150 minutes down to something more manageable — like 120 minutes — a consistent 120 minutes a week is better than hitting 150 minutes one week a month.

 Over time, as your body adapts and gets fitter, you’ll need to up the intensity of your cardiovascular workouts to continue reaping the benefits.
 Let’s say that three months ago, a one-mile walk had you panting.
 But today, you can walk that one mile with ease.
 This means you’re making progress!
 Try alternating between walking and running for that one mile and see what your heart rate does.